qt_add_openapi_client

 -por--additional-propertiesin theGENERATE_OPTIONSargument.

 Using both simultaneously may lead to unexpected results.
-We recommend to choose one approach.
+We recommend choosing one approach.

 Note: Some additional properties have fixed values that cannot be overridden.
 If you attempt to override them, your values will be ignored.
 For example, the packageName additional property corresponds to the function's <target> parameter and cannot be modified.